 In 1979, Congress passed legislation authorizing the F.T.C. to regulate the franchise industry to try to stop any such bad practices.

-• The current F.T.C. rules do not forbid a franchise company from supplying information about the earnings that can be achieved in their business.
+• The current F.T.C. rules do not forbid a franchise company from supplying information about the earnings that can be achieved in their business venture.
 They do, however, have stringent rules on how this information can be given to a prospective franchisee.

-If a franchise does not provide an earnings claim in their FDD, to find the answer of how much do franchise owners make, contact the existing franchisees.
+If a franchise does not provide an earnings claim in their Franchise Disclosure Document FDD, to find the answer to how much franchise owners make, contact the existing franchisees.
 Ask this question to them.
 Make sure that you select enough franchisees at random to get a clear idea of the averages and ranges for earnings in the system.

 This is one of the real quandaries of investigating most franchises.
 You’re not about to invest until you know how much you can earn; the franchisor probably has the best data to answer this question accurately, but they usually won’t tell you a thing.